Updated May 2026 · Local pricing for the Sacramento-Roseville metro area

 This project requires a licensed professional in Sacramento.
 Attempting furnace installation without proper licensing can void insurance and create serious safety hazards.

-Compare prices from licensed, insured contractors in Sacramento-Roseville.
+Compare licensed, insured contractors serving Sacramento-Roseville.

 The average cost to install a furnace in Sacramento ranges from $2,770 to $8,860, with most homeowners paying around $4,990.
 This estimate includes both labor ($2,000) and materials ($2,990).
 Costs in Sacramento are higher than the national average due to local cost of living and labor market conditions.
 Get multiple quotes from licensed Sacramento contractors to lock in the best price.